Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
 In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).

-  Now try this photo of a doorway below, which we set as a trigger image for King Ludwig II of Bavaria.
-Of course the photo is always the same and should always work.
-But the real life doorway is trickier:
-- Note that this is a north-facing facade, and therefore has constant lighting with no shadows.
-- Also, although there are reflections on the glass panes, they are small relative to the rest of the doorway and therefore should not disturb the overall reading of the trigger image.
-A glass door - or even worse, a glass facade - makes for very difficult trigger image, as the reflections change constantly.
-- This trigger image will probably only work during the day.
-To also use this doorway as a trigger during the night, we would have to set up another layer with a photo of the doorway under those lighting conditions.
+.

-- **Geolocative AR (in both the AR-vos app and the ARpoise app)** is a simpler technology that uses the GPS coordinates of the augments as the sole way to determine whether and where an augment is viewable.
+## Geolocative AR (in both the AR-vos app and the ARpoise app)
+Geolocation is a simpler technology that uses the GPS coordinates of the augments as the sole way to determine whether and where an augment is viewable.
 Due to the imprecision of civilian GPS systems in smartphones, the location and orientation of the augments can vary by +/- 20 meters.
 The AR-vos app can do geolocative AR as well as image trigger and SLAM.
 The ARpoise app can only do geolocative AR, but runs on a very large variety of older smartphones.
 We expect to merge the two client apps soon, as the older smartphones become defunct.

+## Geofencing
-- **Geofencing:** all these forms of AR can be restricted to a certain area if desired.
+On the ARpoise platform, all forms of AR can be restricted to a certain area if desired.
 Therefore both the ARpoise app and the AR-vos app always check your device's GPS coordinates and sends a request to the **ARpoise** back end server to see whether there are specific art works at your location.
 If there are you will see them; if there are none, a default layer will be shown to you.
 We will change this default layer periodically.

+## Layer:
-- **Layer:** An ARpoise "layer" is an individual AR experience or project.
+An ARpoise "layer" is an individual AR experience or project.
 A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR experience.
 When you stand at that site, the ARpoise app will show you a list of layers available for you there.

+## POI (Point Of Interest):
-- **POI:** A "POI" (Point Of Interest) is an asset or a group of assets (such as 3D models, images, sounds etc.), that all together make up your AR experience.
+A "POI" is an asset or a group of assets (such as 3D models, images, sounds etc.), that all together make up your AR experience.